Understanding GHG Removals: A Path to Sustainability

 Duration of carbon storage

-Ministry for the Environment (MfE) provides guidance (in the link below) for measuring carbon once the size of the forest is known, and we have developed lookup tables in Excel to calculate carbon.
+The Ministry for the Environment (MfE) provides guidance for measuring carbon once the size of the forest is known.
+We have developed lookup tables in Excel to calculate carbon.

-Ministry for Primary Industry (MPI) also has a program called "Maximising Forest Carbon" which focuses on improving methods to measure, recognise, and reward carbon storage in native and exotic forests
+The Ministry for Primary Industry (MPI) also has a program called "Maximising Forest Carbon."
+This program focuses on improving methods to measure, recognise, and reward carbon storage in both native and exotic forests.

 It explores how forest management activities, such as silviculture and controlling browsing animals, can increase carbon storage in pre-1990 forests.
 This research may lead to updates in the Emissions Trading Scheme (ETS) to better account for such removals.